didoesdigital/svg-examples/README.md

 - donut chart

 It also includes resources, including articles for learning more and tools for optimisation and converting SVG to JSX.

+This project is deployed to GitHub pages using `yarn run deploy` from the `main` branch, which pushes to the `gh-pages` branch.
+GitHub Pages doesn’t support React Router's default client-side routing behaviour so visiting any direct link other the homepage will show a 404 error page.
+[Notes on client-side routing](https://create-react-app.dev/docs/deployment/#notes-on-client-side-routing)

 To run the project locally, clone the repo and run `yarn` to install dependencies, then follow the steps below.